-Section 13-6 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one distribution sample is taken every 3 months from a point in the drinking water system's distribution system, or in plumbing that is connected to the drinking water system, that is likely to have an elevated potential for the formation of Trihalomethanes (THMs), and tested for THMs.
-Section 6-1.1 of Schedule 6, Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.
-Sampling occurred January 9,2017, April 4, 2017 and July 10, 2017.
-The running annual average of samples collected is 6.4 ug/L.
+Section 13-6 of Schedule 13, O.Reg.170/03 requires the Owner and the Operating Authority to ensure that at least one distribution sample is taken every 3 months from a point in the DWS distribution system, or in plumbing that is connected to the DWS, that is likely to have an elevated potential for the formation of Trihalomethanes (THMs), and tested for THMs.
+Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.